gavinying/modsim/README.md

 # ModSim - A Simple Modbus TCP Device Simulator

-*modsim* is a very simple Modbus TCP device simulator deployed on cloud, which populates a few registers for each type of Coil / Discrete input / Input register / Holding register.
+*modsim* is a simple Modbus TCP device simulator deployed at `modsim.topmaker.net:502`.
+It works as a remote Modbus-TCP (virtual) device, which has already been populated with all 4 types of registers, i.e.
+- Coil Type
+- Discrete input Type
+- Input register Type
+- Holding register Type

-It is recommended to use [modpoll](https://github.com/gavinying/modpoll) to test with it, the example configuration is as following,
+It is recommended to use [modpoll](https://github.com/gavinying/modpoll) to communicate with it, the example configuration is as following,

 ```
 device,modsim001,1,,